What is Process Discovery?

 One of the catalysts for business transformation is by use of digital technology to improve business performance.
 This change impacts the business processes, people, and strategy of the organization.

 To fully understand the organization's current business processes, we need to find out everything we can about them and be able to document the details.
-This makes Process Discovery a key step on the journey to Business Transformation.
+This makes discovering processes a key step on the journey to Business Transformation.

 In this post, we will be describing, specifically, "Manual Process Discovery."
 However, there is also a technique called "Automated Process Discovery" which uses tools like AI and machine learning to identify processes throughout the organization.